-“Covermark” was a concealing product by Lydia O’Leary.
-It was designed to cover blemishes, veins, birthmarks and any other aspects one wanted to conceal.
-It could be used on the body, as well as the face.
+Covermark was a concealing product by Lydia O’Leary.
+It was designed to cover blemishes, veins, birthmarks, and any other aspects one wanted to conceal.
+It could be used on the face and body.

-The Elizabeth Arden colour charts are from about 1936-7, but exact date is unknown.
-The V&A Museum acquired the book in December 1937 and estimated the publication date to be c.1936.
+The Elizabeth Arden colour charts are from about 1936-7, but the exact date is unknown.
+The V&A Museum acquired the book in December 1937 and estimated the publication date to be 1936.